Skill Demand Index

 Jobs Analyzed

-Most employers want Ahrefs/SEMrush at lead-level proficiency, not surface awareness.
+Most employers want Ahrefs/SEMrush at architect level, not just familiarity.

 Overview